General Security

 In TLS 1.3, cipher suite selection is handled by Go’s crypto/tls

 and cannot be configured by the application.
-The TLS 1.3 suites listed above are always
+For TLS 1.2, the configured cipher

 Client Authentication